Stress-induced Artificial neuron spiking in Diffusive memristors: Results and Discussion

-To get an insight into the spiking response to external stress, we propose the following mathematical model to qualitatively agree with our hypothesis.
-To model the spiking in an artificial neuron, we consider interplay between three degrees of freedom: diffusion of Ag clusters forming conducting filaments (CFs), Joule heat sinking to substrate, and electric current dynamics in the circuits describe by Kirchhoff equations.
-To simplify the problem we consider the case when significant changes of the resistance occurs due to only one Ag cluster sitting in the bottleneck of almost formed CF.\cite{PhysRevApplied.19.024065,savel2013mesoscopic} .
+To model the spiking rate changes in our artificial neuron in response to external mechanical impact, we consider interplay between three degrees of freedom: diffusion of Ag clusters forming conducting filaments (CFs) Eqn. (\ref{eq:3}(a)), Joule heat sinking to substrate Eqn. (\ref{eq:3}(b)), and electric current dynamics in the circuits described by Kirchhoff equations Eqn. (\ref{eq:3}(c)).
+To simplify the problem we consider the case when significant changes of the resistance occur due to only one Ag cluster sitting in the bottleneck of an almost formed CF.\cite{PhysRevApplied.19.024065,savel2013mesoscopic}.
+Under this assumption, the set of equations (see Supplementary information) describing an artificial neuron can be written as:

-In this case the resistance depends on only location $x$ of this cluster in the gap between almost formed parts of the filament, and can be approximated as follows \cite{PhysRevApplied.19.024065} : $R=R_0\cosh(x/\lambda)$ with the minimal memristor resistance $R_0$, and electron tunneling length between banks of the gap and the cluster.
-We also here consider impact of pressure on the memristor capacitance, resulting in changing capacitance between $C+\Delta C_m$ and $C-\Delta C_m$.
-Assuming that such a change in the capacitance occurs abruptly with with switching period $t_p$, we can approximate $\Delta C(t)={\rm sign}(\sin(2\pi t/t_p))\Delta C_m$ with ${\rm sign}y$=1 if $y>0$ and ${\rm sign}(y)=-1$ if $y<y$.
+In this case the resistance depends only on the location \textit{$x$} of the bottleneck Ag cluster in the gap between almost formed parts of the filament, and can be approximated as \cite{PhysRevApplied.19.024065} $R_0=\cosh(x/ \lambda)$ with the electron tunneling length $\lambda$ and all distances normalised by the gap size and the resistances by the minimal memristor resistance as described in the Supplementary information.